-- Tell your doctor if you are a carrier of the hepatitis B virus (HBV), if you have active HBV or if you think you might be at risk of getting HBV. - Your doctor should test you for HBV.
-In people who carry HBV, Humira can cause the virus to become active again. - In some rare cases, especially if you are taking other medicines that suppress the immune system, reactivation of HBV can be life-threatening.
+- Tell your doctor if your child is a carrier of the hepatitis B virus (HBV), if he/she has active HBV or if you think he/she might be at risk of getting HBV. - Your doctor should test your child for HBV.
+In people who carry HBV, Humira can cause the virus to become active again. - In some rare cases, especially if your child is taking other medicines that suppress the immune system, reactivation of HBV can be life-threatening.